YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that there is an invalid directory specified in the SET $ZDIR=<xxxx> command.
 The accompanying message indicates the exact cause of the failure.

-Action: Make sure the specified argument confirms to the syntax of a directory specification on the host operating system.
-Check for the existence of the directory and access control permissions associated with the directory.
+Action: Make sure the specified argument conforms to the syntax of a directory specification on the host operating system.
+Check for the existence of the directory and the access control permissions associated with the directory.

 ------------------------
 SHMPLRECOV